Decorative service page background

 This combination can be a game-changer.
 The pain management benefits of light therapy can make it easier and more comfortable to perform your physiotherapy exercises, allowing you to get more out of each session.
 Together, they create a holistic plan that addresses both the symptoms and the root causes of your arthritis, supporting your body’s natural healing processes and promoting long-term preventative wellness.

-What to Expect from Your Physiotherapy Sessions
+What to Expect from Your Physio Appointments

 Starting physiotherapy for arthritis can feel like a big step, but knowing what the process looks like can make it feel much more manageable.
 Your sessions are a partnership between you and your therapist, designed to help you regain control and feel better in your body.
 It’s not about pushing through intense, painful workouts that leave you feeling defeated.
 Instead, it’s a thoughtful and supportive process focused on building strength, improving mobility, and giving you the tools you need to manage your symptoms effectively day-to-day.